 \subsection{Layerwise Performance}

-\cg{Since 64-bit and 32-bit packing perform comparably, our subsequent evaluations show \SysName with 32-bit packing.} We assess various layers configurations (input channels, output channels, kernel size).
-For fair comparison with prior work, we do measure the voxel indexing runtime in \SysName for each evaluated layer.
-Fig.~\ref{fig:layerwise} shows layerwise performance of all engines for various layer configurations commonly found in state-of-the-art networks.
+Since 64-bit and 32-bit packing perform comparably, our subsequent evaluations enable \SysName with 32-bit packing.
+We assess various layers configurations (input channels $C_{in}$ output channels $C_{out}$ kernel size $K$).
+For fair comparison with prior work, we do measure the voxel indexing runtime in \SysName for each evaluated layer. \autoref{fig:layerwise} shows layerwise performance of all engines for various layer configurations commonly found in state-of-the-art point cloud networks.
 For each layer, we report the geometric mean across all datasets.
 TorchSparse++ and \SysName select the best-performing dataflow.

 We draw two findings.
-First, TorchSparse++ outperforms Minuet in layers with relatively small channels and kernel sizes (e.g., (16, 32, 3)) because, as we also explain in Fig.~\ref{fig:spira-layerwise}, output-stationary dataflow—which Minuet does not support—performs significantly better in such layers.
+First, TorchSparse++ outperforms Minuet in layers with relatively small channels and kernel sizes (e.g., (16, 32, 3)) because, as we also explain in \autoref{fig:spira-layerwise}, output-stationary dataflow—which Minuet does not support—performs significantly better in such layers.
 However, in layers with larger channels and kernel sizes, TorchSparse++ achieves comparable performance to Minuet and even surpasses it in some cases.
-Second, \SysName consistently outperforms Minuet and TorchSparse++ across all layers, delivering average speedup of 2.13$\times$ and 1.95$\times$ (up to 3.32$\times$ and 2.44$\times$), respectively. \SysName uses t=3 in hybrid dual-dataflow for layers (16, 16, 5) and (32, 32, 5): although hybrid dual-dataflow still incurs post-processing costs, post-processing time is $5.41\times$ and $2.51\times$ lower on average than TorchSparse++ weight-stationary and Minuet, respectively.
+Second, \SysName consistently outperforms Minuet and TorchSparse++ across all layers, delivering average speedup of \camera{2.19}$\times$ and \camera{2.03}$\times$ (up to \camera{\SpiraLayerMaxThirty} and \camera{2.60}$\times$), respectively. \SysName uses t=3 in hybrid dual-dataflow for layers (16, 16, 5) and (32, 32, 5): although hybrid dual-dataflow still incurs post-processing costs, post-processing time is $5.41\times$ and $2.51\times$ lower on average than TorchSparse++ weight-stationary and Minuet, respectively.

-Fig.~\ref{fig:spira-layerwise} presents \SysName layerwise performance using output-, weight-stationary or hybrid dual-dataflow varying the threshold $t$ in submanifold layer configurations with $s_p$=1.
+\autoref{fig:spira-layerwise} presents the \SysName layerwise performance using output-, weight-stationary or hybrid dual-dataflow varying the threshold $t$ in submanifold layer configurations with $s_p$=1, \camera{where each triplet of a layer configuration shows the input channels, output channels and kernel size}.
 For $K$=3 and $K$=5, $t$ can get 3 and 6 values, respectively.